indrekots/aws-workshop/README.md

 ![Example response page from app servers](hello-from.png)

+Hit refresh a couple of times and you should see that the response comes from different servers.

 ## 11. Databases

-Let's create 2 EC2 instances that are going to be used as database servers.
+Let's create two EC2 instances that are going to be used as database servers.
 In AWS EC2 dashboard, launch a new instance.
 Use Amazon Linux AMI 2018.03.0 AMI and `t2.micro` as the instance type.
 Click next to configure instance details.